troykyo/dssloopholes.github.io/category/business/On demand production.md

 #### Faster Time-to-Market

 On-demand production offers faster time-to-market for fashion brands.
 Instead of waiting for the entire production cycle to complete before launching new products, companies can begin manufacturing as soon as orders are received.
-This agile production model allows fashion brands to respond quickly to emerging trends and changing consumer demands.
+This agile production model allows fashion brands to respond quickly to emerging trends and changing user demands.
 It enables them to introduce new collections or designs in a shorter timeframe, staying ahead of competitors and capturing market opportunities more effectively.

 #### Reduced Inventory Holding Costs